asbor/iu-project-software-engineering/doc/Conception-Phase/HoppyBrew-Concept.md

 ### Intended Solution:

-Thorough documentation will be prepared at each stage of the project, detailing project objectives, requirements, design decisions, and implementation details.
-This documentation will serve as a valuable resource for developers, stakeholders, and future maintainers, ensuring transparency and facilitating ongoing development and enhancement of the application.
+To ensure comprehensive project documentation, an organized and systematic approach will be adopted.
+Markdown files will serve as the primary format for documenting project details, including objectives, requirements, design decisions, and implementation specifics.
+These markdown files will be stored in the project's GitHub repository and synchronized to GitBook for easy access and navigation.

+To streamline the documentation process and ensure consistency, a structured directory hierarchy will be established to categorize and organize the markdown files according to their respective topics and stages of the project.
+Automated processes, facilitated by tools such as Makefile, will be employed to automate the generation and synchronization of documentation between GitHub and GitBook.

+Furthermore, R-markdown will be utilized to generate the final documentation in HTML and/or PDF format, leveraging the capabilities of knitting to seamlessly integrate markdown content with additional formatting and styling options.
+This approach not only ensures the accessibility and availability of documentation but also facilitates collaboration, transparency, and ongoing development and enhancement of the application.

-## 5.6 Version and Release Control
+## 6.6 Version and Release Control

 ### Requirement:

-Version and release control mechanisms must be established to manage changes to the software and its associated documentation effectively.
+Establish version and release control mechanisms for effective management of software changes and associated documentation.

 ### Intended Solution:

+To ensure streamlined management of software changes and releases, the project will adopt Git as the primary version control system.
+Git provides robust features for tracking code modifications, facilitating collaboration among team members, and maintaining the integrity of the project's codebase.

-The project will utilize Git for version control, allowing for the tracking of changes, collaboration among team members, and management of software releases.
-Regular releases will be planned and executed to deliver new features and updates to users in a timely and organized manner.
+In addition to utilizing Git for version control, the project will implement the Scrum methodology to guide the planning and execution of software releases.
+Emphasizing iterative development cycles known as sprints, typically lasting between one to four weeks, Scrum enables the delivery of potentially shippable product increments at the end of each sprint.
+This approach allows for regular feedback and adaptation, ensuring that new features and updates are delivered to users in a timely and organized manner.

+The project team will prioritize and plan features and enhancements for each sprint based on stakeholder feedback, project objectives, and available resources.
+By adhering to the Scrum framework, the project can maximize value and minimize risk throughout the development process.

+Furthermore, the project will maintain clear version numbering and release notes to document changes introduced in each software release.
+This documentation will facilitate communication with stakeholders and help users understand the improvements and enhancements delivered in each version of the application.

-## 5.7 GitHub Repository
+## 6.7 GitHub Repository

 ### Requirement:

-The project's source code and files must be hosted on GitHub to enable collaboration, transparency, and version control.
+Host the project's source code and files on GitHub to facilitate collaboration, transparency, and version control.

 ### Intended Solution:

-A public GitHub repository will be created to host the project's source code, documentation, and other related files.
-This repository will serve as a centralized platform for collaboration, allowing developers to contribute code, track changes, and manage project tasks effectively.
+A public GitHub repository will be established to host the project's source code, documentation, and related files.
+Serving as a centralized platform for collaboration, the GitHub repository enables developers to contribute code, track changes, and manage project tasks efficiently.
+This ensures transparency and fosters collaboration among team members, promoting effective version control and facilitating the development process.

-## 5.8 Cloud Hosting
+## 6.8 Cloud Hosting

 ### Requirement: